 Marty joined Watsi on August 9th, 2013.
-Three years ago, Marty became the 2738th member to automatically support a new Watsi patient every month.
-Since then, 2,880 more people have become monthly donors!
-Marty's most recent donation traveled 8,800 miles to support Kheang, a man from Cambodia, to fund spinal surgery.
+Six years ago, Marty joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Marty's most recent donation traveled 1,900 miles to support Emmanuel, a future doctor from Haiti, to fund cardiac surgery.